danguetta/danguetta.github.io/_pages/xlkitlearn.md

         <img src="/files/images/xlkitlearn/terminal.jpg" width="45%">

-  2. Copy and paste the following words _exactly_ into the terminal
+  2. Copy and paste the following words _exactly_ into the terminal (note: if you do not have administrative access to your computer, you can try the line below without the word ```sudo```; if it doesn't work, you might have to request administrative access)

         ```curl -sSL https://danguetta.github.io/files/xlkitlearn/installer.sh | sudo bash```